-Working with public, private, and non-profit partners, FNS’s mission is to increase food and nutrition security and reduce hunger in a way that supports American agriculture and inspires public confidence.
+FNS’s mission is to increase food security and reduce hunger in partnership with cooperating organizations by providing children and low-income people access to food, a healthy diet, and nutrition education in a manner that supports American agriculture and inspires public confidence.
 Our commitment to nutrition security applies a health equity lens to the way we operate our programs.
 We recognize that long standing disparities in diet-related diseases are rooted in structural racism and require equities beyond those available in FNS.
 Therefore, FNS is working with our federal partners and stakeholders across the country to meet the goals of the White House Conference on Hunger, Nutrition, and Health to promote and elevate nutrition security.